poppy-ai/chat/README.md

 - Integrating localized data
 - Optimizing for low-bandwidth and device limitations
 - Developing a sustainable distribution model
+- Overcoming the lack of information in native languages

 ## Built With
 - Python